Saurav139/Caddy-chatbot/README.md

 # Caddy Chatbot HealthiAI

-This is a FastAPI-based chatbot, inspired by the original [Caddy Chatbot](https://github.com/i-dot-ai/caddy-chatbot), enhanced to use AWS Bedrock and Amazon Titan Embeddings.
+This is a FastAPI-based chatbot, inspired by the original [Caddy Chatbot](https://github.com/i-dot-ai/caddy-chatbot), which is open for development
 ---

 ## Getting Started